These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Clive Donner.
 Perf.
 Peter Sellers, Peter O’Toole, Romy Schneider, Woody Allen.
 United Artists, 1965.

 Synopsis: In one scene, Carole (Romy Schneider) and Victor (Woody Allen) argue in a library, and another man takes a book that Carole wanted.
 To prove his love for her, Victor “fights” with the man.
-No librarian in sight, although there is a quiet, bespectacled white man (uncredited in the film cast) reading in the corner who doesn’t stir throughout the entire fight scene.
+No librarian in sight, although there is a quiet, bespectacled man (uncredited in the film cast) reading in the corner who doesn’t stir throughout the entire fight scene.
 A librarian, surely, would have been outraged by such destructive behavior in a library.

 Wings of Desire (1987):

 Details: Dir.
 Wim Wenders.
 Perf.
 Bruno Ganz, Solveig Dommartin, Peter Falk.
 Road Movies Filmproduktion (DVD released by MGM), 1987.

 Synopsis: An angel in Berlin (Bruno Ganz) falls in love with a mortal and wishes to become human.
 There are three scenes set and filmed in the Staatsbibliothek zu Berlin (Berlin State Library), where angels often go to hang out with humans.
 There are no identifiable reel librarians in the library scenes, however.

 Related post: Angels in the library in ‘Wings of Desire’

 Details: Dir.
 David Fincher.
 Perf.
 Jake Gyllenhaal, Mark Ruffalo, Robert Downey Jr. Paramount, 2007.
 Based on the non-fiction book by Robert Graysmith.